Jeffresh/hangman/README.md

 At this stage, you will create a real game.
 It will be simple, but there will be two possible outcomes (you can see in the examples below how they look like).
 Let's first print a welcome message and then ask a player to guess the word we set for the game.
 If our player manages to guess the exact word, the game reports "win"; otherwise it will "hang" the player.

 If there is a predefined word, the game isn't replayable: you already know the word, so it makes no sense to guess it.
 At this stage, let's make the game more challenging by choosing a word from a special list with a variety of options.
 This way, our game won't be just a one-time entertainment.

+Now our game has become quite hard, and your chances of guessing the word depend on the size of the list.
+In our case with four words, there is only a 25% chance, so let's have mercy on the player and add a hint for them.